 A survey of sex therapists has concluded the optimal amount of time for sexual intercourse is three to 13 minutes.

-The findings, to be published in the Journal of Sexual Medicine, strike at the notion that endurance is the key to a great sex life.
+Journal of Sexual Medicine, strike at the notion that endurance is the key to a great sex life.
 However, the time does not count foreplay, and the therapists did rate sexual intercourse that lasts from one to two minutes as "too short."